HiassofT/MyPicoDOS/README.txt

   loading a COM/EXE/BIN file.
 - Joystick support: either use arrow keys or a joystick to select the file.
-- Optional Builtin atariserver (AtariSIO) remote console.
+- Optional builtin atariserver (AtariSIO) remote console.
 - Separate "barebone" version without highspeed SIO support and remote console support (for those who want to save space)